hunterhug/marmot/README.md

 git clone https://github.com/hunterhug/marmot
 ```

-Suggest Golang1.8+
+Suggest Golang1.8+.

 ## 3. Example

-The most simple example such below, more see `example/lesson` dir:
+The most simple example such below, can see `example/lesson` dir, also you can practice more see `example/practice`:

 `lesson2.go`